kevintpeng/Learn-Something-Every-Day/UWaterloo/SE380-Feedback-Control.md

 - the **steady-state gain** is G(0)
 - the **frequency response** is $G(j\omega)$, used for determining the steady state output given a sinusoidal input (see Theorem 3.7.1)

+For sketching bode plots, the magnitude plot is on a scale of dB, so $20 \log|G(s)|$ for transfer function G(s).
+The phase plot is on a scale of degrees.
+The x axis is on a logarithmic scale.
+The sketch is called an asymptotic bode plot.
+We use straight line approximations to draw the plot.
+- for magnitude, taking the log of a fractional expression allows us to rewrite it as a sum of logs (with negatives for denominator terms)
+- use zeroes and poles to determine where the plot changes, and its coefficient is the slope of the linear approximation
+- bandwidth of the transfer function can be determined by calculating at what frequency (x-axis) the dB drops by 3 from it's initial value
+  - $20 log|G(s)| = K-3$, for some gain of $K$ *(K might be the wrong variable to use here)*

 ##### Chapter 4 Prototypes
 **Prototype first order system** equation lets us compare transfer functions to a parametric form, allowing us to easily derive properties: everything depends on time constant $\tau$
 - $G(s) = \frac{K}{\tau s + 1}$